Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Steeper than Canva for pure beginners

-- No offline app — browser-only
+- Browser-only — no offline app

 4. Piktochart — Best for Nonprofits Creating Infographics and Annual Reports